Vegan Oatmeal Raisin Cookies

 Raisins.
 If you prefer plump raisins in your cookies, soak them in hot water before using them in the recipe.
 Just make sure you dry them well.

 Walnuts (optional) add crunch and depth of flavor!
-Their earthiness also balances out the sweet raisins.
+Their earthiness also balances out the sweetness of the raisins.

 How to make vegan oatmeal raisin cookies

-One of the best things about this recipe is that it comes together in one bowl, simply by mixing the wet ingredients then the dry ingredients.
+One of the best things about this recipe is that it comes together in one bowl, by mixing the wet ingredients and dry ingredients together.

-I used a hand mixer to prepare the dough, but a stand mixer or a wooden spoon (and some arm power) will also work.
+I used a handheld mixer to prepare the dough, but a stand mixer or a wooden spoon (and some arm power) will also work.

 My top tips for making the cookies are: